alst2821/yut45390.github.com/doc/docutils.rst

 .. _Sphinx: http://www.sphinx-doc.org/

-Sphinx is used to create documentation for :ref:`Python
-<ref-python>`.
-It builds from the reStructuredText format used by
-docutils and is used to create many important bodies of documentation.
+Sphinx is used to create documentation for Python.
+It builds from the reStructuredText format used by docutils and is used to create many important bodies of documentation.

 For my application, I only want to create a static website with entries and links.
 I had been using google sites, but I am now not